LLL4040/SE422/Homework2/Apollo.md

 ## What is Apollo?

 Apollo is a distributed scheduling framework for shared cluster state under Microsoft.
 Currently, Apollo has been deployed in Microsoft clustered production environment, is responsible for the scheduling and management of highly concurrent tasks million units on the number of server billions every day.
-The actual results, Apollo has good scalability, stability and good performance.
+The actual results, Apollo has good scalability,stability and good performance.

 ## What problem has Apollo solved?